UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 `docker exec -it -u user matlabuu bash`

-You will see that the prompt changed from:
+You will see that the prompt changed from something like:

 `C:\Users\ITS\>`